American football field

-The rectangular field of play used for American football games measures 100 yd long between the goal lines, and 160 ft (53.3 yards) wide.
+The rectangular field of play used for American football games measures 360 ft long separated between 300 ft between the goal lines and an additional 30 ft at each end for the end zones and 160 ft wide.
 The field may be made of grass or artificial turf.
-In addition, there are two end zones on each end of the field, extending another 10 yd past the goal lines to the end lines, for a total length of 120 yd.
-When the "football field" is used as unit of measurement, it is usually understood to mean 100 yd, although technically the full length of the official field, including the end zones, is 120 yd.
+When the "football field" is used as unit of measurement, it is usually understood to mean 100 yd, although technically the full length of the official field, including the end zones, is measured in feet by most major authorities and is 360 ft.
 The total area of the field is 57600 sqft.
 There is a goal centered on each end line, with a crossbar 10 ft above the ground and goalposts 18 ft 6 in apart (in college and the NFL) extending at least 35 ft above the crossbar.
 Between the goal lines, additional lines span the width of the field at 5-yard intervals.
 This appearance led to the use of the term "gridiron" in the 1880s.
 For a few years in the early 20th century, lines perpendicular to the lines at 5-yard intervals spanned the length of the field, giving it a checkerboard-like appearance.

 This article mainly describes the field used in the National Football League, college football, and other leagues playing the standard form of outdoor 11-man football.
 Other variants of American football such as nine-man or arena football typically use smaller fields with smaller end zones.